dannywarren/Skyrim-ControllerInterfaceFix/ControllerInterfaceFix-Readme.txt

 Not only do the user interface buttons get swapped around, but several actions in the menus stop working when remapped.
-There are several cases where you are unable to accept or cancel menus, you must unplug your controller and take over with the mouse.
+There are several cases where you are unable to accept or cancel menus.
+You must unplug your controller and take over with the mouse or force quit skyrim.

 This fix restores the hardcoded button mappings found in the original skyrim release, allowing you to once again remap the in-game actions without breaking